 Bradley (b.
 Iran) is sound artist, composer and arts-broadcaster who works with listening, language and the environment to question our sense of self and our place within the environment.
 Bradley’s practice spans performance, broadcast, installation and sculpture, and revolves around experimental music, listening and an interest in modes of communication.

-Bradley’s sculptural works employ treated found objects, textiles and electronics, while live performances question architecture, public space and history.
-Often centered around an installation of sculpture, her research-based practice, also involves collaborations, from performing with noise improv quartet Oscillatorial Binnage from 2016-2013, into the sound-art duo Bradley-Weaver, working together in the Middle East since 2013.
+Bradley’s sculptural works employ treated found objects, textiles and electronics, while live performances overlay architecture, public space and history.
+Often centered around sculptural installations, Bradley’s research-based practice, also involves collaborations, from performing with noise improv quartet Oscillatorial Binnage from 2016-2013, into the sound-art duo Bradley-Weaver, working together in the Middle East since 2013.
 Read a review of their solo show Systems for a Score, in Artslant.

-In 2013 Sound and Music, the leading body for sound art and experimental music in the UK, awarded Bradley a year’s residency in cine film studio no.w.here (London) and her practice, which also includes curating and a wide range of media and art teaching, then consolidated over four years working in the UAE and around the Persian Gulf, (UAE, Bahrain, Kuwait and Karachi (Pakistan) for both solo shows and a series of sound art and experimental music commissions.
-She is now working and studying for a practice-based PhD in Sound Art the London College of Communication (LCC), University of the Arts, London.
+In 2013 Sound and Music, the leading body for sound art and experimental music in the UK, awarded Bradley a year’s residency in cine-film studio no.w.here (London) and her practice, which also includes curating and a wide range of media and art teaching, then consolidated over four years working in the UAE and around the Persian Gulf, (UAE, Bahrain, Kuwait and Karachi, Pakistan) for solo shows and a series of Bradley-Weaver sound art and experimental music commissions.
+Bradley is now working part-time studying for a practice-based PhD in Sound Art the London College of Communication (LCC), University of the Arts (UAL), London.

 At UK’s experimental arts-radio station Resonance104.4fm since 2004, Bradley has performed live-improv and composed graphic scores both solo and for the Resonance Radio Orchestra for live radio and public performance (e.g. London Architecture Biennale, Gasworks, London).
 Her weekly radio programmeSix Pillars, live broadcast on 104.4FM, is on Middle Eastern, North African arts and culture.

 For seven years her show on experimental dance music: Free Lab Radio, ran simultaneously.